 Not having the FAFSA top of mind can cause you to miss not only the deadline but also a chance at valuable financial aid funding.
 As with many things in life, it’s much easier — and less stressful — to complete the FAFSA if you plan for it.

 First: Get your Federal Student Aid (FSA) ID.
 If you don’t already have it, you’ll need to get one to file your FAFSA.
 You can easily obtain an FSA ID online.

 Second: Start early so you have plenty of time to get any documents and information you need and to help ensure that you meet important deadlines.
 The newest FAFSA becomes available online October 1 each year, and applications are due June 30.
-But remember, it’s not just the federal deadline you need to consider — schools and states also have their own deadlines for aid, which are usually much earlier than June.
+But remember, it’s not just the federal deadline you need to consider — schools and states also have their own deadlines for aid, which are usually much earlier than June, so it’s always best to check with your school’s financial aid office to verify.
 Some types of aid programs have limited funds and are awarded in the order in which applications are received.

 Third: Gather required documents and information

 Among the most important things you will need to fill out the form are: